Skip to content

 Configure your application to gradually increase request rates

-To avoid the 503 Slow Down error, configure your application to start with a lower request rate (transactions per second).
-Then, increase the application's request rate exponentially.
-Amazon S3 automatically scales to handle a higher request rate.
+First, configure your application to start with a lower transactions per second request rate.
+Then, exponentially increase the application's request rate.
+Amazon S3 automatically scales to manage a higher request rate.

 Distribute objects across multiple prefixes

-The request rates described in performance guidelines and design patterns apply per prefix in an S3 bucket.
-To set up your bucket to handle overall higher request rates and to avoid 503 Slow Down errors, you can distribute objects across multiple prefixes.
-For example, if you're using your S3 bucket to store images and videos, you can distribute the files into two prefixes similar to the following:
+Request rates apply for each prefix in an Amazon S3 bucket.
+To set up your bucket to manage higher request rates, distribute objects across multiple prefixes.
+For example, if you use a bucket to store images and videos, then distribute the files into the following two prefixes:

 • mybucket/images